ga-wdi-boston/ruby-solid-study/study.md

 LSP is another principle we don't have to think much about.
 LSP says that "subclasses should be substitutable for their base classes".
-For example, things we call "Vehicles" should behave like "Sedans", though the latter may be more specific.
+For example, things we call "Sedans" should behave like "Vehicles", though the former may be more specific.
 This is similar to the mantra we've repeated in the past about relationships between different concepts: "all squares are rectangles but not all rectangles are squares".